• azerbaijan.travel

 Direct flights

-• Major South Korean airlines (Korean Air, Asiana Airlines) offer connecting flights through partner carriers
+• Major South Korean airlines (Korean Air, Asiana Airlines) offer connecting flights through partner carriers.

 Major events in the market